||Sport, 1 pitch, 60'

 Jan 28, 2014

 Again, a great route!
 Scary canyon is ideal on sunny, calm winter days.
-When Matt and I bolted this line, the anchor had already been installed by and unknown party.
+When Matt and I bolted this line, the washer-stack anchor had already been installed by an unknown party.
 It is listed as a project in the 2003 Boise Climbs guidebook.